-Already dubious about the New Testament claims that Jesus was resurrected in Jerusalem, I was beginning to question Paul’s experience on the road to Damascus, and question his apparent validation of a resurrection in Jerusalem, that appears never to have happened.
+Already dubious about the New Testament claims that Jesus was resurrected in Jerusalem, I was beginning to question both Paul’s experience on the road to Damascus, and his apparent validation of a Jerusalem resurrection that appears never to have happened.
 Focused as I was, on Paul’s experience on the road to Damascus, I vaguely remembered many years ago, reading about something called “the God spot”, and some suggestion that Paul may have just hallucinated on the road to Damascus.
 This raised intriguing possibilities.
-Did Paul really meet with Jesus on the road to Damascus, or did he just think he had?
+Did Paul really meet with Jesus on the road to Damascus as he claimed, or did he just hallucinate and think he met Jesus?

 Further delving, and I eventually found two reports, one by Landsborough in 1987 and one by Brorson & Brewer in 1988 , both of which, suggested that Paul may have just hallucinated on the road to Damascus as a result of temporal lobe epilepsy.
 Apparently, focal epileptic seizures starting in the temporal lobes are fairly common occurrences, and potentially at least, anyone could have a single epileptic seizure at some point in their life.
 Most of these epileptic seizures happen suddenly, without any warning, last only a relatively short period of time, and then just stop by themselves.